 Learn more: Hands On Teaching Ideas

-Crystal experiments are a hit with kids of any age.
-This one requires a little patience, but kids get to eat the yummy results!
+While crystal experiments are a hit with kids of any age, this one is perfect for the pre-K crowd.
+It requires a little patience, but kids get to eat the yummy results!

 Learn more: Growing a Jeweled Rose

 Understanding the idea that air can have enough force to move objects can be a little challenging, but this simple experiment brings that concept to life.
 We love that this experiment is affordable since most people (especially teachers) have these materials at home.